fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

 If we want to use a measure of distance that takes into consideration the length of texts, we can calculate the cosine similarity by importing sklearn.metrics.pairwise.cosine_similarity and use it in place of euclidean_distances.

-Cosine similarity is a measure of similarity (rather than distance) that ranges between 0 and 1 (i.e. the cosine of the angle between two vectors).
-More specifically, it is a measure of similarity between two non-zero vectors of an inner product space that measures the cosine of the angle between them.
-It is thus a judgment of *orientation* and *not magnitude*: two vectors with the same orientation have a cosine similarity of 1, two vectors oriented at 90° relative to each other have a cosine similarity of 0, and two vectors diametrically opposed have a similarity of -1, independent of their magnitude.
+Cosine similarity is a measure of similarity (rather than distance) that ranges between [0,1].

+More specifically, it is a measure of similarity between two non-zero vectors of an inner product space that measures the cosine of the angle between them. _The smaller the angle, the higher the cosine similarity._
-The cosine similarity is advantageous because even if the two similar documents are far apart by the Euclidean distance (due to the size of the document), chances are they may still be oriented closer together. ___The smaller the angle, the higher the cosine similarity___.

-In order to get a measure of distance (or dissimilarity), we need to “flip” the measure so that a larger angle receives a larger value.
-The distance measure derived from cosine similarity is therefore one minus the cosine similarity between two vectors.
+- Two vectors with the same orientation: cosine similarity score = 1
+- Two vectors with the opposite orientation: cosine similarity score = -1
+- Two vectors with orthogonol orientation (independent): cosine similarity score = 0

+Cosine similarity is useful because it isn't sensitive to the length of documents.
+This sets it apart from the Euclidean distance metric.

+To measure distance (or dissimilarity), we can invert our cosine similarity score by substracting it from 1.
+This conversion ensure that larger angles receive higher values (i.e. greater distances).

 ```python